In 1783 Digby was settled by a hearty band of United Empire

 honour of their benefactor.

-community throughout the years.
-Famous for the delicious scallops
+producing community throughout the years.
+Famous for the delicious

-harvested from our local waters, spectacular vistas of The Annapolis
+scallops harvested from our local waters, spectacular vistas of The

-Basin from our waterfront, clear crisp air, and of course the
+Annapolis Basin from our waterfront, clear crisp air, and of course

-incredible tides (28 to 35 ft.) in our harbour, we offer our
+the incredible tides (7 to 10 metres.) in our harbour, we offer our

 visitors a wonderful opportunity to visit or to settle in for a